 Accreditation further assures that the program achieves designated outcomes for the institutions as well as AHTA’s educational requirements and is consistent with their respective goals and objectives.

 In accrediting a certificate program, AHTA recognizes horticultural therapy coursework directed by a registered horticultural therapist (HTR) with a minimum of 3 years of professional workplace experience in the field of horticultural therapy.

 Certificate Program Documents:

-- For the Application Form to have a Certificate Program accredited by the AHTA, click here.
+- For the Application Form to have a Certificate Program accredited by AHTA, click here.

-- For the Certificate Program Renewal Form, click here.
+- For AHTA Accredited Certificate Program Renewal Form, click here.

-*Please note that graduates of certificate programs are not ‘certified’ horticultural therapists.
-They receive a certificate of completion of horticultural therapy coursework which will be required should they pursue professional registration with AHTA.
+*Note that graduates of certificate programs are not ‘certified’ horticultural therapists.
+They receive a certificate of completion of horticultural therapy coursework which, if accompanied by the affiliated college or university transcript, will be required should they pursue professional registration with AHTA.

 For a list of AHTA accredited horticultural therapy certificate programs, click here.